cwaage/cs50_labs/README.md

 ```c
     string name = get_string("Enter your name: ");
 ```

 There are functions to get user input of nearly all types: `get_int`, `get_float`, `get_double`, `get_long`, `get_char`.
-Pick the appropriate function to assign the variable that holds the Celsius value input from user.
+Pick the appropriate function to assign the variable of the Celsius value input from user.

 ### Formatting output with embedded placeholders.